The South Downs National Park is encouraging young people to do some hands on conservation work across Sussex as part of their free Youth Action Days.

 The days are aimed at people aged 25 or under with a passion for environmental action and the work will involve helping to conserve the internationally important chalk grassland and heathland habitats of the National Park, which are home to species such as the rare Field Cricket, smooth snake and Duke of Burgundy butterfly.

-Student, Youth Ambassador and volunteer ranger for the National Park Kirsty Ferris, 20, says: “The beauty of these Youth Action Days is that they are all free and you don’t need any experience – just a passion for the environment!”
+Student, Youth Ambassador and volunteer ranger for the National Park Kirsty Ferris, 20, said: “The beauty of these Youth Action Days is that they are all free and you don’t need any experience – just a passion for the environment!”

 Five events are planned for this October half term following the success of the South Downs Youth Action during the summer, which involved dozens of young people taking part in vital conservation work such as collecting plastic that could threaten wildlife.

 Kirsty said the return of the event was an exciting opportunity across the school holidays and a similar level of popularity is expected for the Autumn days.